raulmaulidhino-dev/tumbas-yuk-landing-page/README.md

 ## TumbasYuk!
-TumbasYuk! is a dummy e-commerce website, built with HTML and CSS.
+TumbasYuk! is a demo e-commerce website, built with HTML and CSS.

 ## Project Status
 This project currently in development.
 The Log in and Sign up Page are not created yet.
 I will add them during the development.